inorganik/JPLogRecorder/README.md

 # JPLogRecorder
-For iOS development - a replacement for NSLog() that records your logs so you can retrieve them at runtime.
-You can optionally [make it persistent](#persistence), so that log statements from _before a crash_ can be reported.
+For iOS development - a replacement for NSLog() that persistently records your logs so that they remain intact post-crash, continuous across sessions, and retrievable.

 ### Usage